holoviz/panel/doc/how_to/streamlit_migration/get_started.md

 For production you will also have to migrate some of your app configuration to `panel serve` [command line options](../server/commandline.md) or environment variables.

-You **won't** have to provide your email or opt out of telemetry data collection.
-We have never collected or had plans to collect telemetry data from our users apps.

 ## Examples

 ### Hello World